bkoz/3d-image-classification/README.md

 oc new-project ml-mon
 ```

-2) Using the Openshift console UI, install an instance the following community operators from OperatorHub into the `ml-mon`.
+2) Using the Openshift console UI, install an instance the following community operators from OperatorHub into the `ml-mon` namespace.

 - OpenDataHub
   - JupyterHub, S3, ODH Dashboard
-- Seldon Core (`openshift-operators` namespace)
 - Prometheus
 - Grafana

+Seldon
+- Install the Seldon Core operator in the (`openshift-operators` namespace).

 3) Create an instance of Prometheus and Grafana in the `ml-mon` namespace.